The landscape of ALM tools is shifting beneath our feet.

-Atlassian is a household name in software development lifecycle (SDLC) tools, and it competes with big tools like IBM and the HP ALM tool.
+Atlassian is a household name in software development lifecycle (SDLC) tools.
+Usually, people compare it to the likes of big names like IBM and the HP ALM tool.
 They offer solutions geared toward agile development teams in anything from startups to corporate enterprises.

 The Atlassian software suite for ALM can include any number of Atlassian products, sold separately, that integrate with one another.
 These include JIRA (task and project management), Confluence (collaboration), HipChat (real-time messaging), Bitbucket and Stash (code management and software developing tools), and add-ons like Jira Service Desk (issue management and support).
 These are available on-premise or as a SaaS.

 The main advantage in using JIRA and other Atlassian products for ALM is in the well-developed suite of plug-ins, add-ons, and modules that you can use to customize your solution.
 It’s a good choice for organizations who plan to expand or who have large, distributed teams (it’s worth noting that Atlassian products are available in about a dozen languages).
 The suite can be customized for just about every use case conceivable, and they offer good support and training through their Expert network and Atlassian University.